Advertisement

 As all this swirls around, Forbes ran a piece this week on the value proposition of radio and its resilient consistency in holding the largest share of the ear.
 Imagine if radio content was better than it has ever been rather than the canned muck being turned out so often across American dials.

-Maybe I am nuts, but here’s what I replied regarding my speaking out too vocally to my friend who saw me committing career suicide: I wouldn’t work for an iHeart without a pile of cash, a pay-and-play deal and freedom to do what I need to do to win for an agreed upon window.
+Maybe I am nuts, but here’s what I replied.
+Regarding my speaking out too vocally to my friend who saw me committing career suicide: I wouldn’t work for an iHeart without a pile of cash, a pay-and-play deal, and freedom to do what I need to do to win for an agreed upon window.

 Why else work for them knowing they’ll nail you no matter what?
-And I guess what irritates me most is Bob Pittman is a skilled, blue-blooded radio guy who just doesn’t worry about the business; he cares about himself and his entourage being paid.
+I guess what irritates me most is Bob Pittman is a skilled, blue-blooded radio guy who just doesn’t worry about the business; he cares about himself and his entourage being paid.
 That’s the C-Suite, right he’s in, and I’m not.

 Wondering if I put my money where my mouth is?
-You bet I do
+You bet I do!

 - Advertisement -